Evacuation: Air Peace thanks Israel, China, India for support – The Sun Nigeria

 Chinelo Obogo

-The management of Air Peace has expressed gratitude to the governments and people of Israel, China and India for contracting the airline to evacuate their citizens to their countries due to the Coronavirus pandemic.
+The management of Air Peace has expressed gratitude to the governments and people of Israel, China and India for contracting the airline to evacuate their citizens to their countries following the coronavirus pandemic.

 Air Peace evacuated about 210 Israelis from Nigeria to Tel-Aviv on March 29, 2020, 301 Chinese from Lagos to Guangzhou, China on May 28, 2020 and also evacuated 286 Indians to Kochi from Lagos on May 31, 2020.

-The chairman of Air Peace, Allen Onyema, said that the airline is grateful to these three countries for the confidence they reposed on the airline, which in no small measure portrayed their support for the development of Nigerian airlines.
+Chairman of Air Peace, Allen Onyema, said the airline is grateful to these three countries for the confidence they reposed on the airline, which in no small measure portrayed their support for the development of Nigerian airlines.

 “What the three countries have done will help in creating and sustaining jobs for Nigerians and by identifying with a Nigerian carrier at this time shows that they love our country and their support has challenged us to do more by improving on our achievements.
 Air Peace is grateful to the government of these countries.
 Their support means a lot to us.
 It shows that they truly have the interest of Nigeria at heart,” Onyema said.